ramozdev/reusable-ui/README.md

-# Papel UI (Next.js Example)
+# Reusable UI (Next.js Example)

-Papel UI is a collection of reusable React components tailored for web3 development.
+Reusable UI is a collection of reusable React components tailored for web3 development.
 Instead of installing a dependency, you copy and paste the components into your project.

 ## Installation

-Papel UI requires the following dev dependencies.
+Reusable UI requires the following dev dependencies.

 - [TailwindCSS](https://tailwindcss.com/docs/installation/framework-guides)
 - [TypeScript](https://www.typescriptlang.org/download)